l33tdawg/silentgem/docs/chat_insights.md

 Chat Insights allows you to query your translated conversation history in private channels.
 You can ask questions like "Who talked about APIs yesterday?" or "Show me messages about the project from last week" directly in your target channels.

+### Enhanced Cross-Chat Context Analysis (v1.2)

+The latest version includes powerful features for analyzing information across multiple chats:

+- **Cross-chat awareness**: Search and analyze information across all your monitored channels
+- **Intelligent context retrieval**: Gets context from before and after matched messages (15 messages in each direction)
+- **Unified insights**: Identifies connections between information from different sources
+- **Smart context organization**: Groups messages by chat for better understanding
+- **Alternative term searching**: Uses smart language models to find related messages using alternative search terms

+This makes Chat Insights especially powerful for monitoring multiple sources about the same topic (like news channels, discussion groups, etc.) and getting a comprehensive understanding of discussions happening across them.

 ## Setting Up Chat Insights

 Chat Insights is enabled by default when you install SilentGem.
 You can customize the settings using: